 Recent Fossil Find and Human Evolution

-Many people regard the hominid fossil record as compelling evidence for human evolution.
-These remarkable creatures presumably represent evolutionary intermediates between an ape-like creature and modern humans.
+Many people are convinced that human evolution is a fact.
+Often they will cite the existence of hominids in the fossil record as evidence for their conviction.
+These creatures presumably represent evolutionary intermediates between an ape-like creature and modern humans.